 A-6.2 Use 10 ml of the complexing reagent as the reagent blank.

 A-6.3 Heat both the sample and the blank in a boiling water-bath for 30 min, cool to room temperature, dilute to volume with iso-propyl alcohol hexane mixture and mix.
-Filter through Whatman No. 1 or equivalent filter paper and collect the filtrate in a small glass stoppered flask
+Filter through Whatman No. 1 or equivalent filter paper and collect the filtrate in a small glass stoppered flask.

 A-6.4 Pipette duplicate aliquots (see A-4.5) of the filtered extract and of the reagent blank into 25 ml volumetric flasks.